-The results and financial position of all the group entities (none of which has the currency of a hyper-inflationary economy) that have a functional currency different from the presentation currency are translated into the presentation currency as follows:
+The results and financial position of all the group entities (none of which has the currency of a hyperinflationary economy) that have a functional currency different from the presentation currency are translated into the presentation currency as follows:

-- Assets and liabilities for each statement of financial position presented are translated at the closing rate on the reporting date; - income and expenses for each income statement are translated at average exchange rates (unless this average is not a reasonable approximation of the cumulative effect of the rates prevailing on the transaction dates, in which case income and expenses are translated - all resulting exchange differences are recognised in other comprehensive income.
+- Assets and liabilities for each statement of financial position presented are translated at the closing rate on the reporting date; - income and expenses for each income statement are translated at average exchange rates (unless this average is not a reasonable approximation of the cumulative effect of the rates prevailing on the transaction dates, in which case income and expenses are translated at the rate on the dates of the transactions); and - all resulting exchange differences are recognised in other comprehensive income.

-(e) Financial assets
+(e) Financial Assets

-Recognition and measurement of financial assets
+Recognition and Measurement of Financial Assets

 The Group initially recognises loans and receivables on the date on which they are originated.
-Regular-way purchases and sales of financial assets are recognised on trade-date which is the date on which the Group becomes a party to the contractual provisions of the instrument
+Regular-way purchases and sales of financial assets are recognised on trade-date which is the date on which the Group becomes a party to the contractual provisions of the instrument.